Public Papers of the Presidents of the United States. Once upon a time, one volume of

 has been necessary to have two volumes per year, occasionally even three.

 The American Presidency Project, which seems as far as I can tell to be a collaborative effort of the Harry S. Truman Presidential Library and the University of California at Santa Barbara, has a searchable online archive that contains all the texts from Public Papers of the Presidents from 1929 to the middle of 2001.
-But this version, unlike the National Archives' version listed immediately above, does not let you know what page of the print version had the text you are reading.
-This archive also has some other material, such as transcripts of presidentials candidates' debates and political party platforms.
+This version, unlike the versions above, does not let you know what page of the print version had the text you are reading.
+But this archive also has some other material, such as transcripts of presidentials candidates' debates and political party platforms.

 Lyndon B. Johnson et. al.,